PetrKorab/Contour-Plots-and-Word-Embedding-Visualisation/README.md

-# Contour-Plots-and-Word-Embedding-Visualisation-in-Python
+# Contour Plots and Word Embedding Visualisation in Python
-Article submitted to Towards Data Science
+Python code for **Contour Plots and Word Embedding Visualisation in Python**, Submitted to *Towards Data Science (Medium)*.